anaclumos/extracranial/Research/pages/Limitless Day One Review.md

 I must acknowledge the app is surprisingly polished for a day one product, and I'll daily drive this.

-Ideally I hope Limitless and Rewind merge into 1 product, because now my data is split across tools.
+Ideally I hope Limitless and [[Rewind]] merge into 1 product, because now my data is split across tools.

 I even preordered the Pendant last year, guess I made a good bet!

 ![[9A10B9.jpg]]

-If that ever happens, it'll also be interesting to see how Limitless handles the data migration with Rewind.
+If that ever happens, it'll also be interesting to see how Limitless handles the data migration with [[Rewind]].

 Not a lot of service update requires you to upload 100 gigs of videos.